 Option 2: Simmons College Disciplinary Process

-Students have the option of initiating disciplinary proceedings by filing an official report with the Secretary of the Honor Board, Raymond Ou, 617-521-2125, Raymond.Ou@Simmons.edu.
-A thorough investigation process will be conducted which may lead to a hearing with the Honor Board, consisting of representatives from faculty, staff, and students across the college.
+Students have the option of initiating disciplinary proceedings by filing an official report with any of the staff listed above or the Deputy Title IX Coordinator.
+A thorough and impartial investigation process will be conducted.

 The investigation is typically completed under 60 calendar days.
 If extenuating circumstances warrant additional time, the student affairs administrator must communicate to the complainant any changes to the expected timeline for concluding the investigation.